Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations

 \subsection{Reversible chemical reactions}

 In this subsection we apply Theorem \ref{t:delay_enhanced_dissipation_intro} to a model for reversible chemical reactions.
-For an integer $\ell\geq 1$ and two collections of nonnegative integers $(q_i)_{i=1}^{\ell},(p_i)_{i=1}^{\ell}$ (note that either $\alpha_i=0$ or $\beta_i=0$ for some $i$ is allowed), consider the chemical reaction:
+For an integer $\ell\geq 1$ and two collections of nonnegative integers $(q_i)_{i=1}^{\ell},(p_i)_{i=1}^{\ell}$ (note that either $q_i=0$ or $p_i=0$ for some $i$ is allowed), consider the chemical reaction:

-where $R_{\pm}$ are the reaction rates and $(V_i)_{i=1}^{\ell}$ are the reactants.
+where $(V_i)_{i=1}^{\ell}$ are the reactants.
 Let $v_i$ be the concentration of the reactant $V_i$ with diffusivity $\ellip_i>0$.
-Finally $R_{\pm}>0$ are the reaction rates.
+Finally let $R_{\pm}>0$ be the reaction rates.
 The \emph{law of mass action} postulates that the concentration $v_i$ satisfies the deterministic version of \eqref{eq:reaction_diffusion_system_intro} with